Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Introduction

 \section{Introduction}

-High-quality code generation is important to advance scientific discovery.
-Applications developed for high-performance computing (HPC) drive discovery across scientific domains, but their parallel implementations are complex, performance-sensitive, and increasingly constrained by energy considerations.
-Current exascale systems require between 24 and 39 MW of power~\cite{Top500}, while hyperscale technology companies are seeking facilities supporting gigawatts of power, introducing challenges in expanding existing transmission networks.
-As energy demands strain both computing infrastructure and the environment, pursuing energy efficiency opportunities across the HPC stack—from hardware to the software delivering scientific solutions—has become essential.
+Applications developed for high-performance computing (HPC) drive discovery across scientific domains, but their parallel implementations are complex, performance-sensitive, and increasingly constrained by energy limits.
+Current exascale systems require between 24 and 39 MW of power~\cite{Top500}.
+As energy demands strain both computing infrastructure and the environment, pursuing energy efficiency opportunities across the HPC stack, from hardware and system software to scientific applications, has become essential.
+Further, it is recognized that HPC systems are complex, including heterogeneous components (e.g., CPUs, GPUs), complex memory stacks, and unique features such as mixed-precision computation.
+Generating high-quality parallel scientific codes that are energy efficient is a complex challenge.

-Large language models (LLMs) are now widely used for code generation, with recent attention on parallel scientific codes.
-Existing work demonstrates that LLMs can generate functionally correct parallel scientific codes and translate code between parallel programming frameworks such as CUDA and OpenMP~\cite{LASSI} and others~\cite{Nichols2024, tehranijamsaz_coderosetta_2024, ranasinghe_llm-assisted_2025, zhu_semi-supervised_2024}.
-However, most LLM-based code generation efforts prioritize functional correctness over performance and energy efficiency.
-While generating correct code is fundamental, very little work addresses performant parallel code generation, which involves both execution time and power consumption.
-This study addresses this gap by developing an effective technique for energy-efficient code generation that considers the target execution platform.
+Large language models (LLMs) are now widely used for code generation, and recent work has extended this capability to parallel scientific codes.
+Studies have shown that LLMs can generate functionally correct parallel codes~\cite{Nichols2024} and translate between parallel programming frameworks~\cite{LASSI, tehranijamsaz_coderosetta_2024, ranasinghe_llm-assisted_2025, zhu_semi-supervised_2024}.
+However, most LLM-based code generation efforts prioritize functional correctness, with limited attention to performance.
+Among the few works that consider performance, optimization is typically measured in terms of execution time rather than energy consumption.
+This leaves a critical gap in the use of LLMs for HPC, where energy efficiency is an increasingly dominant constraint.

+In this work, we investigate \textbf{whether LLMs can discover energy-efficient implementations of parallel scientific codes when given structured guidance and empirical execution feedback, and whether their strategies adapt to application and architecture or default to generic patterns.} Addressing this question requires overcoming three key challenges.